-Born in Detroit, Michigan, Ann Mallmann got to know the Maryknoll Sisters through the Maryknoll Magazine, owned by her neighbor.
+Ann got to know the Maryknoll Sisters through the Maryknoll Magazine, owned by her neighbor.
 After receiving her R.N. from Mercy School of Nursing in Detroit in 1956, Ann entered the Maryknoll Sisters at the Sisters Center in NY on September 2, 1959.
 She professed First Vows at the Center June 24, 1962 and Final Vows June 24, 1968 in Taiwan.

-Sister Ann was assigned to Taiwan in 1963.
-After studying Taiwanese for a few months, she was asked to take charge of a clinic and kindergarten for the Atayal Aborigine tribe in the Wu-She mountain area in Busia where she served for nine years.
-It was a challenging mission because she was working with two different cultures.
-In the clinic she served both the town people who spoke Taiwanese and the Atayal Tribe who spoke their own dialect.
+She received her first overseas mission assignment to Taiwan in 1963.
+After studying the Taiwanese Language, she was assigned to take charge of a clinic and kindergarten for the Atayal Aborigines tribe in the Wu-She mountain area in Busia where she served for nine years.
+It was a challenging mission as she was working with two different cultures.
+In the clinic, she served both the town people who spoke Taiwanese and the Atayal Tribe who spoke their own dialect.
 She did a lot of walking to give health services and educate the people of the mountain areas so that they could care for themselves.

 Sister Ann returned to the States and for two years, gave Congregational service at Maryknoll, NY in both Health Services and in the Development Department.